RapidRide G Line Small Business Pass

 After graduating from UW with an Art degree, Lois Ko began pursuing her dream of creating the best ice cream in the Pacific Northwest.
-In 2016, she opened Sweet Alchemy where she prioritizes sustainability and strives to only use local, organic ingredients.
-Her Ballard shop opened in 2019, co-located with Mighty-O doughnuts.
+In 2016, she opened Sweet Alchemy in Seattle’s University District neighborhood, where she prioritizes sustainability and strives to only use local, organic ingredients.
+Her Ballard shop opened in 2019, co-located with Mighty-O doughnuts, and ice cream lovers can also enjoy her frozen treats at her Capitol Hill and Bellevue scoop shops.

 Sweet Alchemy - Capitol Hill Products